jaredly/geometricart/Roadmap.md

 		should be quite doable.
 - [ ] HOVERRRR to add. and then 'enter' to commit.
 - [x] Some intersections (where there are multiple intersections) aren't working.
-- [ ] Mirrors for paths my folks!
+- [x] Mirrors for paths my folks!
 Need to update the Undo to remove a bunch of ids.
 But should be fine.
 - [ ] Style!
 Got to have style!
 - [ ] profit? like this is so gooood.
 - [x] hide guides
-- [ ] almost-tangent circles should report connection.
+- [x] almost-tangent circles should report connection.
+- [ ] color things my folks.

 FUTURE TOOLS:

-- [ ] click 2 points, get the incircle
+- [x] click 3 points, get the incircle
 - [ ] 3 points, get the circumcircle

 ---